xdenisx/smrt_experiments/README.md

 The configuration dictonary consits of several sections, each corresponds to atmoshpere, sea ice, soil and water content, respectively.
 Once such dictonary is initialized, a simulation with the SMRT can be performed using a class ```SMRTtools```.
 To run the code, you also need to specify a path to your local SMRT code via ```smrt_path```.
 If the dictonary is not specified a default will be used.
-\br
+<br><br>
-We recommend to use the forked version of SMRT to be able to perform idealized simulations like with solid fresh ice.
-The package can be clones as:
+We recommend to use the forked version of the SMRT to be able to perform idealized simulations like with solid fresh ice.
+The package can be cloned as:

  ```
  git clone https://github.com/xdenisx/smrt_cut.git